Graham · Arrochar & Trossachs

 - How hard is Creag Mhor?

-- Creag Mhor is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 540m of ascent and takes most walkers 3-6 hours.
-Terrain: Wide-stoned circuit path at the start, then pathless bracken and grass on the south-west spur.
+- We grade Creag Mhor at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 540m of climbing; allow 3-6 hours.
+Underfoot: Wide-stoned circuit path at the start, then pathless bracken and grass on the south-west spur.

 - Where do I park for Creag Mhor?